phoenix2718/ds3_getting_and_cleaning_data/README.md

 * First, the script adds the **subject** column to the **data_merged_ms** data frame.
 * Second, load the **dplyr** package.
 If the package has not been installed, then it is installed and then load it.
-* Third, using the **group_by** function, a data set grouped by each activity and each subject is created.
+* Third, using the **group_by** function, a data frame grouped by each activity and each subject is created.
 * Lastly, the **summarise_each** function returns a data frame with each mean of each group.
 The data frame is assigned to the **data_group_mean** variable.

 ## Part 7